WhitneyH1317/puma_permeability_calibration/README.md

 ## Overview

 This repository contains the data, code, and analysis scripts for calibrating permeability layers to upload into EcoScape.
-It includes spatial data, R data objects, and figure outputs supporting our ecological research.
+It includes spatial data, R data objects, and figure outputs supporting our ecological research, as well as a Google Colab notebook script for running EcoScape's "compute_connectivity" function on permeability layer outputs.
+This Google Collab notebook integration complements established R-based workflows by offering a cloud-hosted, reproducible, and GPU-accelerated option optimized for cutting-edge connectivity modeling.

 ## Data Description